thisjaiden/socktile/README.md

 ---
 Make sure you have [Rust](https://rust-lang.org) installed.
 Clone the project, and run `cargo build --release` in the root directory.
 (Builds without the `--release` flag are extremely slow.)
-You can run a local gameserver by running the output executable with `--ggs`.
+You can run a local gameserver by running the output executable with `server` as an argument.